 If we change our perspective so that caring for the poor and the needy is less about giving stuff away and more about filling the hunger for human contact, providing meaningful conversation, and creating rich and positive relationships, then the Lord can send us someplace.
-Every single person can do this on his or her own.
-You don’t need a fund, but it is going to take some commitment.

 At Brigham Young University many years ago, there was a great athletic coach named Eugene L. Roberts.
 He grew up in Provo and, as a youth, sort of drifted aimlessly with the wrong kind of friends.
 And then something remarkable happened.
 I am going to read to you from his own words.
 He wrote: